 Benefits Amount payable For more information In-patient and day-patient treatment Section Hospital charges: including charges for accommodation, diagnostic tests, operating theatre charges, nursing care, drugs and dressings, physiotherapy, and surgical appliances used by the specialist during surgery.
 No annual maximum at a hospital listed in the Saga Countrywide Hospital List or a hospital we have chosen with you 8 2.
 Specialists ' fees (surgeons, anaesthetists and physicians).
-No annual maximum 8 In-patient consultations - benefit for a consultation with a second specialist arranged by the treating specialist.
-No annual maximum 8 Out-patient treatment 4.
+No annual maximum 8 3.
+In-patient consultations - benefit for a consultation with a second specialist arranged by the treating specialist .
+No annual maximum 8 4.
+Hospital charges for mental health treatment , including charges for accommodation, diagnostic tests and drugs.
+No annual maximum when such treatment is received at a hospital listed in the Saga Countrywide Hospital List or a hospital we have chosen with you, up to a total of 28 days a year 7 Out-patient treatment 5.
 Surgical procedures.
 No annual maximum 6 Specialist consultations.
-Diagnostic tests.
+Diagnostic tests performed by your specialist or on specialist referral.
 Practitioner and physiotherapist charges.
 Therapist, homeopath and acupuncturist charges.
-These four benefits (5, 6, 7 and 8) have a combined overall limit of £1,000 a year 8 Cancer treatment.
+These four benefits (6, 7, 8 and 9) have a combined overall limit of £1,000 a year 8 10.
+Cancer treatment.
 Including charges for radiotherapy (the use of radiation to treat cancers) and chemotherapy (the use of drugs to treat cancers).
 Please refer to 'Your cover for cancer treatment' in section 7.
-No overall annual maximum (any eligible out-patient treatment that took place prior to or to establish a cancer diagnosis would affect the monetary limits detailed in benefits 5, 6, 7 and 8 above.
-However, any eligible out-patient cancer treatment costs following a cancer diagnosis are not subject to these monetary limits or the eight month requirement detailed in benefit 10 (ii)) 7 (i) One computerised tomography (CT), magnetic resonance imaging (MRI) or positron emission tomography (PET) scan. (ii) Unlimited follow-up CT, MRI or PET scans performed within eight months after related, eligible in-patient or day-patient treatment, or after a related out-patient surgical procedure.
-Paid in full in any scanning centre listed in the Saga Countrywide Hospital List or a scanning centre we have chosen with you 8 Other benefits 11.
+No overall annual maximum (any eligible out-patient treatment that took place prior to or to establish a cancer diagnosis would affect the monetary limits detailed in benefits 6, 7, 8 and 9 above.
+However, any eligible out-patient cancer treatment costs following a cancer diagnosis are not subject to these monetary limits or the eight month requirement detailed in benefit 11 (ii)) 7 11. (i) One computerised tomography (CT), magnetic resonance imaging (MRI) or positron emission tomography (PET) scan per year. (ii) Unlimited follow-up CT, MRI or PET scans performed within eight months after related, eligible in-patient or day-patient treatment, or after a related out-patient surgical procedure.
+Paid in full in any scanning centre listed in the Saga Countrywide Hospital List or a scanning centre we have chosen with you 8 12.
+Specialist consultations for mental health treatment and diagnostic tests performed by your specialist or on specialist referral.
+Up to a maximum of £1,500 a year 7 13.
+Counselling sessions through Stronger Minds.
+Sessions with a counsellor when this is directed by, and arranged through, the Stronger Minds service.
+This could be face-to-face or telephone counselling.
+The type and amount of counselling will be arranged as clinically appropriate by the Stronger Minds service.
+Only counselling arranged through Stronger Minds is covered by your policy.
+Over 18s only.
+Counselling is not subject to the maximum limit allowed for mental health treatment (shown in benefit 12 above) 4 Other benefits 14.
 Nursing at home.
-Paid in full for up to a total of 2 weeks when treatment is: provided immediately after a period of eligible in-patient treatment provided by a nurse under the direction of a specialist skilled nursing care provided at your home provided for at least 7 hours a day 8 12.
-NHS cash benefit.
-This benefit is paid for each night you receive free treatment under the NHS and only if: (i) you are admitted for in-patient treatment before midnight (ii) the treatment you receive under the NHS would have been eligible for benefit privately under this policy.
-Saga HealthPlan Saver Plus 4 and Saga HealthPlan Saver Plus 6: The four/six weeks waiting period does not apply to NHS cash benefits.
-There is no requirement for private treatment to have preceded any period in an NHS intensive therapy unit or NHS intensive care unit. £100 a night, up to £2,000 a year 8 13.
-External prosthesis benefit.
-Up to £5,000 for the lifetime of your policy .
-We will pay this benefit towards the cost of providing an external prosthesis .
-6 14.
-Saga Health Information Line.
-Confidential medical information.
-Immediate access 24 hours a day, 365 days a year 11 15.
-Saga GP Service.
-Access to the confidential GP helpline is available in addition to your policy .
-Immediate access 24 hours a day, 365 days a year 11
+Paid in full for up to a total of 2 weeks when all of the following applies to treatment: it is provided immediately after a period of eligible in-patient treatment it is provided by a nurse under the direction of a specialist it is skilled nursing care provided at your home it is provided for at least 7 hours a day Please note: this benefit is not available following in-patient mental health treatment 8